-O\NET Interest Profiler Results
+ONET Interest Profiler Results

-3. Write your results under the corresponding letter in the box below.
-The results of the interest profiler tell you which jobs or careers might be of the most interest to you.
+4. Write your results under the corresponding letter in the box below.
+The results of the Interest Profiler tell you which jobs or careers might be of the most interest to you.
 Those with the highest numbers are the areas where you have the greatest interest.

-R I Α S E С
+R I А S E С

-4. Click NEXT until Select a Job Zone.
-Job Zones information is provided to answer the question "How much education, training, and experience do I need to do the job?".
-Choose a job zone that corresponds with the level of preparation you have currently or plan to acquire after military service and click NEXT.
+5. Click NEXT until the Select a Job Zone section displays.
+Each

+ONET career is placed in one of

+five Job Zones, which are groups

+of careers that require the same

+level of experience, training, and

+education.
+Choose a Job Zone

+that corresponds with the level

+of preparation you have

+currently or plan to acquire after

+military service and click NEXT.